 As a result of this tough love, Honan revamped her approach, coaching her reps to their potential.
 Here's how to determine when it's time to open your mouth and give your team the best chance at success.

-Practice.
 Brainstorm possible objections, questions, and sticking points and how your rep will respond.
 The better prepared he or she is, the less likely you'll be needed.
+Know your objective.

-Perform a postmortem.
 Ask your rep how he or she thinks the meeting went and what can be improved upon for next time.
 Include questions about your own performance as a coach during the call.
+Set future goals.

 In the moment, it can seem easier to simply take over when a meeting hits a rough spot.
 But sometimes short-term discomfort leads to long-term benefits.